Gareth Hendrix and the Bunker Bigfoot: Post-Campaign Thoughts

 -- Changing the Rules --

-The most important part of this campaign was the way I inverted many of the mechanics of a roleplaying game.
 I sometimes dropped some nods these changes as the campaign was going but here is a rough overview:

 - Game mechanics and combats and skill check type rolls were subsumed into the story itself.
 They were hidden behind what was written.
 Winning a "fight" meant the story was going the way the character wanted it to go.
 Losing a skill check might mean something unexpected was brewing.
-Imagine a fighter take on an ogre in some OSR game but the HP loss and misses are turned into a slice of life meeting at a diner.

 - "No" was almost always a "yes" from a different angle.
 With some exception, if I asked a yes/no type question the idea was that both were yes.
 Just the "no" answer was a yes that went against the assumption.
 Something was added to the story either way.